Control of spatiotemporal chaos by stochastic resetting

 Here, we provide semi-rigorous arguments to assess the ergodicity of the dynamics subject to stochastic resetting, assuming that the deterministic dynamics are ergodic in a bounded phase space and chaotic with a finite Lyapunov exponent $\lambda > 0$.
 We caution that the results presented below should only be regarded as indicative until this problem receives a fully rigorous analysis.

-Ergodicity of the deterministic map, \textit{i.e.} $p_{\rm st}(x) > 0$ for arbitrary generic values of $x$, implies that for a given small $\epsilon >0$, and a large enough time $N$, the condition $|x-x_n| < \epsilon$ is met by a finite set $\Lambda_{\epsilon,N}(x)$ of $n$'s along the trajectory before time $N$ is reached.
-The size of this set is on the order of $\mathcal{O}(\epsilon\times N)$.
-In practice, we question whether the stationary distribution in the presence of stochastic resetting $\tilde p_{\rm st}(x) > 0$ for arbitrary generic values of $x$.
+By ergodicity, we mean that for almost all initial conditions $x_0$, the subsequent system's trajectory passes arbitrarily close to any point in phase space, ensuring that the system eventually explores all regions of phase space with a frequency proportional to their volume.
+Note that this definition does not necessarily require independence (of these frequencies) with respect to initial conditions.
+More precisely, the ergodicity of the deterministic map, means that almost all $x$ in phase space, a given small $\epsilon >0$, and a large enough time $N$, the condition $|x-x_n| < \epsilon$ is met by a finite set $\Lambda_{\epsilon,N}(x)$ of $n$'s along the trajectory before time $N$ is reached.
+The size of this set is on the order of $\mathcal{O}(\epsilon\times N)$, and ergodicity simply implies the nonvanishing of the stationary distribution, $p_{\rm st}(x) > 0$, for almost all $x$.
+In practice, we question whether the stationary distribution in the presence of stochastic resetting is non-vanishing for arbitrary generic values of $x$, \textit{i.e.} $\tilde p_{\rm st}(x) > 0$.
 Integrating Eq.~(\ref{eq:p_st_resetting}) on a small interval of length $2 \epsilon$ around $x$, we get

 where the infinite set that appears in the summation $\Lambda_{\epsilon}(x) := \lim\limits_{N\to\infty} \Lambda_{\epsilon,N}(x)$ collects all the times at which a given trajectory, initialized at $x_0$, comes at a distance $\epsilon$ of the target $x$.
 For $\epsilon$ small enough, this yields